Friday, 18 August 2017

 Had he but known the effect of that morning on his entire life, he might have thought about it every single day.

 If the woman on the bus had seen fit to alert the driver, Danny would not have been late for his class.
-He already knew that.
-What he didn't know was how his world would have changed, had this been so.
-If he'd arrived at class with eight minutes to spare, instead of ten minutes late, he would have been able to choose his seat.
+He already knew that - but if he'd arrived at class with eight minutes to spare, instead of ten minutes late, he would have been able to choose his seat.
 Instead of sitting at the front by the geeky kid, he'd have sat further back, next to a girl he'd chatted to once or twice.
 She had two tickets for an exhibition by a local photographer of some national reknown, that night; had Danny sat next to her, they would have gone for coffee together at break time, and she'd have asked him to accompany her.
 Because he didn't, she asked someone else.

 If Danny had gone to that exhibition, he'd have been introduced to the photographer, a woman called Laura; a friendship would begin.
 Through Laura, he'd have found evening and weekend work as an assistant to a friend of hers, Guy, who ran a successful business doing portraits and weddings.

-Julie would never have become part of his life, because he'd be working at a wedding reception instead of at the barbecue where she chatted him up.
+Julie would never have become part of his life, because he'd wouldn't have been at the barbecue where they met, because he was working at a wedding reception.

 Eventually, he'd have dropped out of college and worked full time for Guy, discovering he had a real affinity with the customers as well as a talent for portrait work.
 In time, he'd become Guy's partner, helping him to expand the business, and in his thirties he would allow Guy to buy him out, on good terms, so he could go it alone.
 After entering his portraits into competitions, his work would gain critical acclaim.
 He would branch out into fashion photography, become sought after, and, at the age of thirty-eight, would marry one of his favourite models.
 They would have two children, an idyllic marriage, and move to New York.